-Witnesses say ‘it was like a hell’ inside South Korean crush
+Witnesses describe ‘a hell’ inside South Korean crowd surge

 SEOUL, South Korea (AP) — In one moment, thousands of Halloween revelers crammed into the narrow, vibrant streets of Seoul’s most cosmopolitan neighborhood, eager to show off their capes, wizard hats and bat wings.

-In the next, panic spread as an unmanageable mass of people jammed into a narrow alley in Itaewon.
-Toppled revelers stacked on one another “like dominoes” in a chaotic crush so intense that clothes were ripped off.
+In the next, a surge of panic spread as an unmanageable mass of people jammed into a narrow alley in Itaewon.
+Toppled revelers were trapped for as long as 40 minutes, stacked on one another “like dominoes” in a chaotic crush so intense that clothes were ripped off.

-A stunned Seoul was just beginning on Monday to put together the huge scope of the crowd surge that killed mostly people in their 20s and 30s, including foreign nationals, on Saturday night.
-As of Sunday evening, officials put the death toll at 153 and the number of injured people at 133.
-The Ministry of the Interior and Safety said it expected the death toll to rise on account of the number of injured people in serious conditions.
+A stunned Seoul was just beginning on Monday to put together the huge scope of the crowd surge on Saturday night that killed at least 153, mostly people in their 20s and 30s, including foreign nationals.
+The Ministry of the Interior and Safety said it expected more deaths because there were more than 130 injured, many in serious condition.

-Witnesses say the nightmarish scene intensified as people performed CPR on the dying and carried limp bodies to ambulances, while dance music pulsed from garish clubs lit in bright neon.
-Others tried desperately to pull out those who were trapped underneath the crush of people, but failed because too many in the crowd had fallen on top of them.
+Witnesses described a nightmarish scene as people performed CPR on the dying and carried limp bodies to ambulances, while dance music pulsed from garish clubs lit in bright neon.
+Others tried desperately to pull out those trapped at the bottom of the crush of people, but often failed because there were too many of the fallen on top of them.

-“We were just stuck together so tightly we couldn’t even shift to call out and report the situation,” said one witness, surnamed Lee.
+“We were just stuck together so tightly we couldn’t even shift to call out and report the situation,” said one survivor, surnamed Lee.
 “We were strangers, but we held each others’ hands and repeatedly shouted out, ‘Let’s survive!’”

-Kim Mi Sung, a witness who works for a non-profit organization in Itaewon, told The Associated Press that nine out of the 10 people she gave CPR to eventually died.
+Kim Mi Sung, who works for a non-profit organization in Itaewon, told The Associated Press that nine out of the 10 people she gave CPR to eventually died.
 Many were bleeding from their noses and mouths.
-Most were women dressed as witches or were in other Halloween costumes; two were foreigners.
+Most were women who dressed as witches or were in other Halloween costumes; two were foreigners.

 “It was like a hell,” Kim said.
 “I still can’t believe what happened.”